ShreyaGaupale/ulx_spectral_analysis/README.md

 ## Results

-The spectral fitting successfully reproduced the principal results of **Krivonos et al. (2018)**, with most best-fit parameters—including the disk temperature, photon index, temperature profile parameter (*p*), scattering fraction, and cutoff energy—remaining consistent with the published values.
+The spectral fitting successfully reproduced the principal results of **Krivonos et al. (2018)**, with most best-fit parameters—including the disk temperature, photon index, temperature profile parameter (*p*), scattering fraction, and cutoff energy remaining consistent with the published values.
 All phenomenological and physically motivated models were successfully implemented and their spectral properties compared with the reference work.

 ## Discussion